 A Review Of The Best Affordable Makeup Brushes

-Some of the inside bristles were warped and wouldn't lay flat anymore no matter what I did.
+Some of the inside bristles were warped and wouldn't lie flat anymore, no matter what I did.
 This shouldn't have been a surprise because the brush was over seven years old.
 It was time to replace it.

 The best affordable makeup brushes | A Relaxed Gal

 (This post includes affiliate links.
-Should you click an affiliate link and make a purchase I may receive a small commission at no extra cost to you.)
+If you click an affiliate link and make a purchase, I may receive a small commission.)

 Next, I tried EcoTools.
-I decided to try them since I follow EcoTools on social media and had seen their brushes in the store.
+I decided to try them since I follow EcoTools on social media and have seen their brushes in the store.

-EcoTools is an eco-conscience brand that makes their brushes from natural materials like bamboo for the handles and cruelty-free bristles.
+EcoTools is an eco-conscious brand that makes its brushes from natural materials like bamboo for the handles and cruelty-free bristles.

-I opted to buy the EcoTools Lovely Looks Brush Set for about $15 before tax.
-I bought the set online and was surprised when it arrived and I saw the box the brushes were in.
+I opted to buy the EcoTools Lovely Looks Brush Set, which was around $15 before tax.
+I bought the set online and was surprised when it arrived, and I saw the box the brushes were in.
 I didn't realize the brushes were short.
-I had thought they were full size.
+I had thought they were full-size.
 I considered returning the brushes, but knew I (really) needed some new brushes and decided to keep them.
 The set includes five brushes

 • A foundation brush